jwodder/repolist/README.rst

                                 owner are sorted, but repositories from
                                 different owners are not merged together.

--T, --topic TOPIC               Only list repositories with the given topic
+-t, --topic TOPIC               Only list repositories with the given topic
                                 (case insensitive).
 This option can be given multiple times to only list repositories with all of the specified topics.